-2020’s ‘Pleading Stupidity’ will be the second consecutive Fringe festival for Producer/Director duo Jake and Caleb and ¾ of the cast.
+2020’s ‘Pleading Stupidity’ would have been the second consecutive Edinburgh Fringe festival for Maybe You Like It Productions.
 In 2019, after a sold out run of previews, ‘Redacted Arachnid’ attracted 5 star reviews and was enjoyed over its 17 performances by over 700 audience members, selling out by the tail-end of the run.